jwhitt3r/jwhitt3r/README.md

 ### Hay there! 👋
-Hello, I am Dr Jack Whitter-Jones.
+Hay, I am Dr Jack Whitter-Jones!

 I am an avid developer and cyber security engineer programming in a number of languages and developing random tools.

-You can find my blog at [whitterjones.net](http://whitterjones.net).
+Follow my blog at [whitterjones.net](http://whitterjones.net).
 <!--
 **jwhitt3r/jwhitt3r** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.